dahak-metagenomics/dahak/workflows/taxonomic_classification/README.md

 done
 ```

-Generate krona html with output from genera at least 1 percent of all classified reads
+Generate krona html with output from genera at least 1 percent of all classified reads:

 ```
 for i in *kaiju_out_krona.1percentclassified.summary